plausible/docs/docs/google-tag-manager.md

 ## Track custom events

-To track custom events, you will simply need to change the default tracking script to add the [**tagged-events** extension](https://plausible.io/docs/script-extensions#all-our-script-extensions) and, if necessary, add the extra script to triger the custom event.
-For refference you can check out any of our CRM integration guides like this [Webflow guide](https://plausible.io/docs/webflow-integration), for example.
+To track custom events, you will simply need to change the default tracking script to add the [tagged-events extension](https://plausible.io/docs/script-extensions#all-our-script-extensions) and, if necessary, add the extra script to triger the custom event.
+For refference you can check out any of our CRM integration guides.
+For example, our [Webflow guide](https://plausible.io/docs/webflow-integration)

 ## Concerns about using Google Tag Manager